Araq/blog/nimony.md

 I personally prefer to make the error state part of the objects: Streams can be in an error state, floats can be NaN and integers should be `low(int)` if they are invalid (`low(int)` is a pointless value anyway as it has no positive equivalent).

 If such an object is not available, a thread-local error variable can be used as a side channel to signal errors.
 One can easily attach a stack trace to such an error and it can be checked whenever convenient.
-This changes the default from "on error return" to "on error continue".

 Nevertheless Nimony offers Nim's traditional exception handling, but with a twist: A routine that can raise an exception must always be annotated with `{.raises.}`.
 It is not possible to